grafana/grafana/docs/sources/enterprise/license/activate-aws-marketplace-license/activate-license-on-ecs.md

 +++
-title = "Activate a Grafana Enterprise license from AWS Marketplace on ECS or EKS" description = "Activate a Grafana Enterprise license from AWS Marketplace on ECS or EKS" keywords = ["grafana", "ecs", "enterprise", "aws", "marketplace", "eks", "activate"] aliases = ["/docs/grafana/latest/enterprise/activate-aws-marketplace-license/activate-license-on-ecs-eks"] weight = 200
+title = "Activate a Grafana Enterprise license from AWS Marketplace on ECS" description = "Activate a Grafana Enterprise license from AWS Marketplace on ECS" keywords = ["grafana", "ecs", "enterprise", "aws", "marketplace", "activate"] aliases = ["/docs/grafana/latest/enterprise/activate-aws-marketplace-license/activate-license-on-ecs"] weight = 250
 +++

-# Activate a Grafana Enterprise license from AWS Marketplace on ECS or EKS
+# Activate a Grafana Enterprise license from AWS Marketplace on ECS

 If you have purchased a Grafana Enterprise subscription through AWS Marketplace, you must activate it in order to use Grafana Enterprise data source plugins and features in Grafana.